 But the EU does not only intend to distribute money.
 There are also plans to gradually adjust the framework conditions to make room for an environmentally friendly economy.
 In order to motivate industry to use green hydrogen, which is generated from renewable sources of energy, the EU also seeks to adapt emissions trading – in combination with a carbon border tax on imported goods, if necessary.
 But a gap will remain between the carbon emission reduction costs and the carbon price.
 The EU suggests that member states conclude Contracts for Difference to close these gaps.
 In Germany, an analogous pilot program for the steel and chemicals industry is already in the works.

 Where the market-driven extension of the value chain is lacking, the member states could pick up the slack with up to 100-percent subsidies as long as they are offered as part of Important Projects of Common European Interest (IPCEIs).
 Such IPCEIs are also included in Germany’s National Hydrogen Strategy, and Thyssenkrupp, BASF and BMW were among the first companies to publicly express their interest.

-At ees Europe, which this year will take place from October 6–8, green hydrogen technologies are in the spotlight for the third time in a row.
-Numerous themed joint booths, exhibition forums and the accompanying ees Europe Conference offer visitors the opportunity to learn more from October 6–7, 2021.
+At ees Europe, which will take place from May 6–8, 2022 green hydrogen technologies are in the spotlight again with the special exhibition area Green Hydrogen Forum & Expo .
+Numerous themed joint booths, exhibition forums and the accompanying ees Europe Conference offer visitors the opportunity to learn more from May 10–11, 2022.